han1ya/ML-Practice/README.md

 Matplotlib

 Overfitting is when the program too closely follows the model.
 All it knows is the data points given by the model, so it sucks at classifying any new info bc it has a big sum of residuals.
 Overcomplicates the problem (ie. too many patterns to classify by, too specific, think about the face recognition model you made and the params it takes.
 "It's only a lego if it has exactly 4 nubs")
 Underfitting oversimplifies the problem.
 It sucks at classifying bc there's too few patterns to classify.
 Ie. just a linear straight line thru the model function.
-Too vague, think "if it's rectangular, it's a lego.
+Too vague, think "if it's rectangular, it's a lego"
 Bias vs. Variance

+TTT:

+Facial Recognition:

+Sentiment Analyzer: